 The impact of the single scenarios is in line with Group expectations.
+The capital position is strong and remains resilient in highly stressed circumstances.
 Combining the more extreme market stresses with the most extreme underwriting scenario puts the greatest strain on the business.
-Overall, the Group is resilient to these adverse scenarios.